scil/LaravelFly/readme.md

-== How
+## How

-Swoole is an event-based & concurrent tool , written in C, for PHP.
+[Swoole](https://github.com/swoole/swoole-src) is an event-based & concurrent tool , written in C, for PHP.
 The memory allocated in Swoole worker will not be free'd after a request, that can improve preformance a lot.A swoole worker is like a php-fpm worker, every swoole worker is an independent process.
 When a fatal php error occurs, or a worker is killed by someone, or 'max_request' is handled, the worker would die and a new worker will be created.

 LaravelFly loads resources as more as possible before any request.
 For example , \Illuminate\Foundation\Application instantiates when  a swoole worker start , before any request.

 The problem is that, objects which created before request may be changed during a request, and the changes maybe not right for subsequent requests.For example, `app('view')` has a protected property "shared", which is not appropriate to share this property across different requests.

-So the key is to backup some objects before any request, and restore them after each request handling has finished.`\LaravelFly\Application` extends
-`\Illuminate\Foundation\Application` , use method "backUpOnWorker" to backup, and use method "restoreAfterRequest" to restore.
+So the key is to backup some objects before any request, and restore them after each request handling has finished.`\LaravelFly\Application` extends `\Illuminate\Foundation\Application` , use method "backUpOnWorker" to backup, and use method "restoreAfterRequest" to restore.

-== Normal Mode and Greedy Mode
+## Normal Mode and Greedy Mode

 First, let's take a look at `Illuminate\Foundation\Http\Kernel::$bootstrappers`:
 ```
     protected $bootstrappers = [